ErikGXDev/unbeatable-yarn-viewer/README.md

 ### Using ErikGXDev's Mod

 Open the Game after installing the mod according to its [Installation Instructions](https://github.com/TacoDogUnbeatableThing/CustomTranslations) and open its dev menu on the top left.
+Wait until you reached the Main Menu.
 Press the `Dump Translations` button.
 Yarn Projects and Lines will be saved as json in the game's directory inside a `dumped` folder.
 To apply modified translations, put these files in a `Translation` folder in the game directory.

 ## Using the interface (boring guide)